This page shows how you can have portable air for a brad nailer, wherever and whenever you want it !

 “I do a lot of wood work around the building, and that work often involves using a brad nailer,” says Mr. Jim Graham.

 A brad is a small, thin, tapered nail that is often used for attaching wood trim.
 A brad nailer is an air operated nail gun that is built to handle brads.

 Brads are purchased from almost any major hardware store, in a variety of lengths, and come in boxes containing “bars” of brads which fit into the brad nailer compressed air gun.

 A brad nailer is a nifty air tool.
-It is a pneumatically operated nail gun designed to drive the brad into the woodwork each time the gun lever is pressed, and do so leaving a minimal or no footprint on the wood trip.
+It is a pneumatically operated nail gun designed to drive the brad into the woodwork each time the gun lever is pressed, and do so leaving a minimal or no footprint on the wood trim.

 If used properly, after the brad is in place, the brad hole is almost invisible.